What is your typical process for working with a new customer?

 What advice would you give a customer looking to hire a provider in your area of work?

-Definitely look for a qualified hardwood flooring contractor licensed to work in Rhode Island.
-Ask for references or visit their web site, which should provide customer references and all the information you need.
-Also, ask to see pictures of recent projects, before and after work, as well as projects that would be similar to what you need done.
+Look for a qualified hardwood flooring contractor licensed to work in Rhode Island.
+Ask for references or visit their web site, which should provide customer testimonials and additional information about the company.
+Ask to see pictures of recent projects, before and after work, as well as projects that would be similar to what you need done.
 Make sure all work is guaranteed to customer satisfaction.